JiaweiZhuang/jiaweizhuang.github.io/posts/fsx-experiments.rst

    :height: 400
    :width: 800

-The full code is available in the `next notebook <link://slug/dask-hpc-fsx>`_.
+The full code is available in the `next notebook <link://slug/dask-hpc-fsx>`_, with some technical comments.
 At the end of the notebook also shows a sign of climate change (computed from the SST data), so at least we get a bit scientific insight from this toy problem.
 Hopefully such great computing power can be used to solve some big science.

 Final thoughts
 ==============